Operations with UAS/Drones - Specific Category

 Light UAS Operator Certificate (LUC)

-Certification as a light UAS operator is a voluntary certification after which AESA can recognise privileges to the UAS operator.
+Certification as a light UAS operator is a voluntary certification after which AESA can recognize privileges to the UAS operator.

-UAS operators registered in Spain may request AESA to evaluate their organisation with a view to demonstrating that they are able to assess the risks of an operation themselves.
+UAS operators registered in Spain can ask AESA to assess their organisation in order to demonstrate that they are able to assess the risks of an operation on their own.

 The requirements to be demonstrated by UAS operators are defined in Part C of Regulation (EU) 2019/947.

-For the requirement of the direct distance identification system, please refer to the following section "Direct distance identification system and class markings".
+For the direct distance identification system requirement, please refer to the following section "Direct distance identification system and class markings".

-Applications for LUC must be made by legal persons, submitted to AESA and contain the following information:
+LUC applications shall be made by legal persons, shall be submitted to EASA and shall contain the following information:

-• Description of the UAS operator management system, including its organisational structure and safety management system (SMS).
+• Description of the UAS operator’s management system, including its organisational structure and safety management system (SMS).

 • The names of the staff members responsible for the UAS operator, including the person responsible for authorising UAS operations.

-• Manual describing your organisation, management system, procedures and activities.
+• A manual describing your organisation, management system, procedures and activities.

 The UAS operator, registered in Spain, may submit to AESA an application for certification as a light UAS operator, when it has prepared the required documentation.

-These applications will be made in a telematic way via the AESA website from 31/12/2020 (link to the procedure).
-The UAS operator must have been properly registered in advance.
+These requests will be made electronically through the AESA website (linkto the procedure).
+Previously, the UAS operator must have registered properly.

-AESA shall evaluate the applications received and take any action it deems appropriate to ensure that the operator complies with the implementation requirements.
+AESA will evaluate the applications received and take any action it deems appropriate to ensure that the operator complies with the application requirements.

-When AESA determines that the operator complies with the application requirements, it shall issue a light UAS (LUC) operator certificate and recognise privileges to operators according to their maturity level.
+When AESA determines that the operator meets the application requirements, it will issue a Light UAS Operator Certificate (LUC) and recognize privileges to operators based on their maturity level.

 Privileges may be one or more of the following: